Q: I am a U.S. citizen. If I marry an immigrant, does she automatically become a U.S. resident?

 A: The Immigration Service has reported problems with fraudulent claims of marriage (e.g., pretending to be married in exchange for pay or as a favor), so people who get married just for the purpose of getting immigration benefits now face greater penalties than in the past.
 Further, immigrants may not be allowed to become U.S. residents or citizens if they have committed crimes, have been deported in the past ten years or are subject to other penalties because they have lived in the U.S. without proper documentation for more than six months.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
 It was originally prepared by Richard Renner of the Dover, Ohio firm of Tate & Renner, and David Leopold of David Wolfe Leopold & Assoc.
 Co., LPA in Cleveland.
-It was updated by Jeffrey Moeller of Brouse McDowell in Cleveland.
+It was updated by Jeffrey Moeller, chair of the Immigration Practice at Brouse McDowell in Cleveland.